 SB 6015 Concerning residential parking configurations would reduce parking requirements in certain types of housing areas.
 The intention is to encourage use of transit.
-This bill passed the Senate with a vote of 30 to 19.
-It is now in the House Rules Committee.
+This bill passed the Senate with a vote of 30 to 19 and the House with a vote of 95 to 1.
+Since the House made amendments, the House and Senate will negotiate a final bill for both chambers to pass.

 SB 6173 Relating to affordable and supportive housing sales and use taxes and encouraging investments in affordable homeownership unit development would allows revenue from the affordable and supportive housing sales and use tax to be used for housing and services provided to persons whose income is at or below 80 percent of the median income if it is supporting the development of affordable housing intended for owner occupancy.
-This bill passed the Senate with a vote of 48 to 1.
-It is scheduled for executive session in the House Finance Committee on Monday, February 26.
+This bill passed the Senate with a vote of 48 to 1 and the House with a vote of 95 to 0.
+It should be going to the Governor for signature very soon.